-All protocol reportable SAEs should be reported up to 28 days after the last administration of trial drugs.
+All protocol reportable SAEs should be reported up to 28 days after the first administration of the participants 5-day NHS flucloxacillin prescription.

 All unresolved adverse events should be followed by the investigator until one of the end of trial criteria is met (i.e. lost to follow up, withdrawal etc.).
 At the last scheduled visit, the investigator should instruct each participant to report any subsequent event(s) that the participant, or the participant's general practitioner, believes might reasonably be related to participation in this trial.
 The investigator should notify the trial sponsor of any death or adverse event occurring at any time after a participant has discontinued or terminated trial participation that may reasonably be related to this trial.